sandonl/portfolio-new/README.md

 # R3F React-Three-Fiber Starter

-A simple template to use for quickly generating react-three-fiber projects.
+Sandon's simple template to use for generating react-three-fiber projects.
+Includes ability to animate and style quick with tailwind

-Stack:
+Packages and Stack:

 - react-three-fiber
 - react-three/drei